samskim/annotboost/README.md

 S-LDSC / meta-analysis scripts were previously published on https://github.com/samskim/networkconnectivity

 AnnotBoost framework:
-Input: .csv.gz file for containing variant scores (formatted with columns = ['CHR', 'BP', 'REF', 'ALT', 'SCORE'].
+-Input: .csv.gz file for containing variant scores (formatted with columns = ['CHR', 'BP', 'REF', 'ALT', 'SCORE'].
 For all our analysis, SNP set is 9,997,231 SNPs with MAF >= 0.5% in 1000G EUR Phase3 referene panel.)
-Output: .csv.gz file for boosted variant scores, cPickle model file, SHAP feature importance Computational time, memory required: (while it varies on how many iterations for parameter tuning), time for training is <12 hours with ~10GB memory.
+-Output: .csv.gz file for boosted variant scores, cPickle model file, SHAP feature importance -Computational time, memory required: (while it varies on how many iterations for parameter tuning), time for training is <12 hours with ~10GB memory.
 For missense variant scores where only 0.3% of the genome is scored, training is significantly faster.
-Python 3.X version is suggested to be used.
+-Python 3.X version is suggested to be used.

 Application for AnnotBoost:
 Background: pathogenicity scores are instrumental in prioritizing variants for Mnedelian disease.
 We explore their application to 41 complex traits.